-The Board of Directors of the Company recommends the Ordinary Resolution at Item No. 5 of the accompanying Notice for approval of the Members of the Company.
+The Board of Directors of the Company recommends the Ordinary Resolution at Item No. 5 of the accompanying Notice for approval of the Members It may be further noted that, with respect to the of the Company.

 None of the Directors and Key Managerial Personnel or their relatives are interested in the resolution, except Shri Venkateswarlu Jasti, Chairman & CEO and Smt.
 Sudharani Jasti, whole time Director of the Company of the Company and their relatives.
 Further the Promoters of the Company are also Promoters of SPL.